syri/NIRV/README.md

 # NIRV RPG
 Public development repository.

 Source only.
-Content is hosted on a private Perforce repository.
+Content is hosted on a privately.